nadarei/simpletap.js/README.md

 Advanced usage
 --------------

-You can specify custom options:
+You can specify custom options.
+Note that these are *all optional*.

 ``` javascript
 $.simpletap({